metamaden/recountmethylation_instance/README.md

 |  [ewastools]()  |   1.7   |  no  |

 Python 2 is only required if you intend to run the `MetaSRA-pipeline`.
-For this, the following libraries are required:
+For this, the following libraries are recommended:

 |    Library   | Version | Required? |
 |--------------|---------|-----------|